One Nation Under CCTV

 One Nation Under CCTV was a 2007 mural by graffiti artist Banksy on Newman Street in London.
-Painted on the wall of a building used by the Royal Mail, it depicts a child in a red hooded top painting the phrase, while being watched by a police officer and a dog.
+Painted on the wall of a building used by the Royal Mail, it depicted a child in a red hooded top painting the phrase, while being watched by a police officer and a dog.
 The mural was situated adjacent to a CCTV camera.
 In 2008, the Westminster City Council ordered the work's removal on the grounds that it was an unlicensed commercial.
 The mural was painted over in April 2009.